-What do I like about Port Clyde scallops besides the terrific taste and sustainability?
-They’re chemical-free.
-No sodium triphosphates (STP) added.
+What do you want to look for in scallops?
+Sustainable, of course.
+And no sodium triphosphates (STP) added.
 STP makes seafood soak up extra water (increasing the weight of the seafood up to 25%).
 Why pay for all that extra water at seafood prices?
 Why eat yet another chemical Mother Nature didn’t put there in the first place?
 Yes, my cooked scallops do weep a bit, but I don’t care.
 The flavor is clean and sweet, the texture beyond compare.

 Amaranth is a tiny, powerhouse grain revered by the pre Columbian Aztecs and people in India.
 I don’t know how it got to all corners of the world, but it’s easily digested and makes a nice, comfy bed for saucy dishes like this.
 Did you know that amaranth has three times the calcium of milk?